Installing the Wazuh indexer step by step

 /etc/wazuh-indexer/opensearch.yml

-and replace the following values:
+and replace the following values:network.host

 : Sets the address of this node for both HTTP and transport traffic.
-The node will bind to this address and will also use it as its publish address.
+The node will bind to this address and use it as its publish address.
 Accepts an IP address or a hostname.Use the same node address set in

 config.yml

-to create the SSL certificates.
+to create the SSL certificates.node.name

 : Name of the Wazuh indexer node as defined in theconfig.yml